 - Don’t believe anyone who guarantees they can “fast track” your disability benefits application.
 The SSA only expedites disability claims for eligible dire need cases or applicants whose conditions appear on the CAL list.

 - Never wire money to a stranger or agree to pay someone over the phone.
 Even if you’re speaking to someone who “guarantees” they can get your disability benefits application approved, it’s probably a scam.

 - When applying for benefits on your own, use the SSA’s online portal to check your disability claim status.
 It’s also a good way to make sure you successfully completed and submitted your disability benefits application for the SSA to review.

 Get Professional Help With Your Claim

 Worried about submitting your own disability benefits claim?
-Get help from a disability advocate or Social Security attorney who’s been vetted by your state’s Disability Determination Services agency.
+Get help from a disability advocate or Social Security attorney at no cost to you.
 A disability advocate can answer your questions about the complicated application process, especially if you have any special considerations.
 While disability advocates are not attorneys, they have the same legal powers lawyers have for helping disabled Americans.
 They must meet specific qualifications outlined under the SSA’s own regulations.
 Plus, disability advocates must pass a criminal background check, maintain liability insurance, pass a written examination and undergo continuing education.
 Whether choosing a disability advocate or Social Security attorney to represent you, it’s a great way to avoid fraud.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!